The results? Better foundation. Fewer risks. Smoother path.

 No problem.
 I will walk you through, step by step, on how to write a project charter.

-The course begins on [date], 2019.
-All the modules and lessons will be released.
-After this, you'll be able to log in and access all the videos, replays of live sessions and course material, any time you want up to one year.
+You'll be able to log in and access all the videos, replays of live sessions, and course material, any time you want up for a least six months.

 Yes.
 You will receive all future updates at no additional charge.